miraisolutions/rTRNG/cran-comments.md

-## CRAN submission request
+## CRAN resubmission

+In this resubmission I have dropped the C++11 specification to fix the remaining NOTE from "checking C++ specification".

-This submission addresses an explicit request by the CRAN Team to fix by 2025-09-01 the NOTEs about Rd file(s) with Rd \link{} targets missing package anchors in the "Rd cross-references" check.
+The original submission addressed an explicit request by the CRAN Team to fix by 2025-09-01 the NOTEs about Rd file(s) with Rd \link{} targets missing package anchors in the "Rd cross-references" check.

 ## Test environments

 * local ubuntu 22.04, R 4.5.1